 Google Site Kit does have a few pretty big cons:

-- Another con of Google Site Kit is that it doesn’t really add much value besides connecting your Google services to your website.
+- First of all, Google Site Kit doesn’t really add much value besides connecting your Google services to your website.
 It doesn’t help you set up conversion tracking or offer any other kind of Google Analytics setup help.
 This includes eCommerce tracking, which would be a really nice feature to have for anyone setting up an online store.

 - Finally, Google Site Kit doesn’t help you at all with GDPR compliance.
 Site Kit doesn’t give you any options for automatically disabling tracking, hiding IP addresses, or anything that would help you become compliant.

 Final Thoughts: Google Site Kit Review